code-423n4/2022-11-debtdao/README.md

 ## SpigotedLine
-Our integration between Line of Credit and Spigot contracts.
+Our integration between Line of Credit and Spigot contracts, inheritied by Line of Credit.
 It owns the Spigot so important that it doesnt lose ownership of Spigot unless `releaseSpigot()` successfully executes.
 That it can properly manage and call Spigot contract.
 It must be able to trade tokens on Spigot to a credited token using 0x protocol.

 # Smart Contracts